French public radio strike rumbles on after talks fail

-PARIS (Reuters) - The longest strike in a decade at France’s public radio broadcaster has left paralyzed news stations playing music and shows no sign of ending after weekend talks failed to defuse a standoff over cost cuts.
+PARIS, April 5 (Reuters) - The longest strike in a decade at France’s public radio broadcaster has left paralysed news stations playing music and shows no sign of ending after weekend talks failed to defuse a standoff over cost cuts.

 Radio France chief Mathieu Gallet has warned the group could run out of money within months if no measures are taken, and said the strike is costing 1 million euros a week.